 Are you interested in learning clawhammer banjo but have questions?

-Let’s talk about everything you need before you get started picking and grinning!
+Let’s talk about everything you need before you get started on your journey to plunktown!

 Let’s start with the most important question of all…what type of banjo should you get?